 Beneath the Surface: Waterways, Circulation and Glimmers of Place, by Chandra Frank

 An experimental essay delving into the Amsterdam canal structures and their resonance for feminist and queer collectives of colour in the 1980s

-Chandra Frank is a feminist researcher and curator.
-Her work focuses on the role of archives, queer diaspora, and the politics of care.
-Chandra has published in peer-reviewed journals and exhibition catalogues, including Feminist Review, the Small Axe VLOSA catalogue, The Place is Here publication and the collection Tongues.
-Her curated exhibitions include Re(as)sisting Narratives, Fugitive Desires, and Proclamation 73 (co-curated with Zara Julius).
-Chandra set up the short courses Bad Girls: Representations of Race and Gender and Masters of Sex: Feminisms, Sexuality and the Archive currently still running at Goldsmiths.
-She lectures in queer of colour theory, critical race studies and gender studies.
-Chandra is currently the inaugural Post-Doctoral Fellow at the Taft Research Centre at the University of Cincinnati.
+Chandra Frank is a feminist researcher who works on the intersections of archives, waterways, gender, sexuality and race.
+Her curatorial practice explores the politics of care, experimental forms of narration, and the colonial grammar embedded within display and exhibition arrangements.
+Chandra earned a PhD in Media and Communications from Goldsmiths, University of London.
+She has published in peer-reviewed journals and exhibition catalogues, including Feminist Review, the Small Axe VLOSA catalogue, The Place is Here publication and the collection Tongues.
+She recently co-edited a special issue on Archives for Feminist Review.
+Her curated exhibitions include Re(as)sisting Narratives (Amsterdam/Cape Town), Fugitive Desires (London), and Proclamation 73 (Durban) (co-curated with Zara Julius).
+Chandra curated the 2016 Archives Matter Conference at the Centre for Feminist Research at Goldsmiths.
+Currently, Chandra is a Post-Doctoral Fellow at the Charles Phelps Taft Research Centre at the University of Cincinnati.